GraceNgugi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 head /etc/passwd - Display the first 10 lines of /etc/passwd
-head -n 3 iacta | tail -n 1 - displays the third line of the file iacta. ls -la > ls_cwd_content - Write a script that writes into the file ls_cwd_content the result of the command ls -la.
+head -n 3 iacta | tail -n 1 - displays the third line of the file iacta. ls -la > ls_cwd_content - Write a script that writes into the file ls_cwd_content the result of the command ls -la. tail -n 1 < iacta >> iacta - Write a script that duplicates the last line of the file iacta